Three skills to share with employees

-Ultimately, the good employees are the problem solvers.
+Ultimately, good employees are the problem solvers.
 Problem solvers tend to look at things from many different angles rather than taking one approach and giving up if it does not work.
-Since there is no teacher to give you the answers- and, unlike school, the workplace will let you fail-it is best to think oneself through a problem.
+Since there is no teacher to give you the answers- and, unlike school, the workplace will let you fail it is best to think oneself through a problem.

-School is me centric, work is you centric.
+School is me-centric, work is you-centric.
 Schools are built around meeting the needs of the students.
 Workplaces are built around meeting the needs of the employer.
-School are about me.
-Workplaces are about “how can I help you”- the you being your boss, supervisor, shareholder etc.
+School is about me.
+Workplaces are about “how can I help you”- you being your boss, supervisor, shareholder, etc.